-The Decentralization Foundation is a 501(c)(3) non-profit founded to promote decentralizing technology, educate the world on its potential, and fund research to improve it.
+The Decentralization Foundation (d24n for short) is a 501(c)(3) non-profit founded to promote decentralizing technology, educate the world on its potential, and fund research to improve it.

 Technology and Society